lsst/dp0-3_lsst_io/data-products-dp0-3/index.rst

 The language is used by the `IVOA <https://ivoa.net>`_ to represent astronomy queries posted to Virtual Observatory (VO) services, such as the Rubin LSST Table Access Protocol (TAP) service.
 ADQL is based on the Structured Query Language (SQL).

-ADQL can be used in both the Notebook and Portal aspects:
+ADQL can be used in both the Notebook and Portal aspects.
- - :ref:`Data-Access-Analysis-Tools-TAP-NB`
- - how to :ref:`Portal-Intro-ADQL-Queries` in the Portal aspect

 Learn more about the `TAP-accessible DP0.3 catalogs <https://dp0-2.lsst.io/data-products-dp0-2/index.html#catalogs>`__ which are used in the examples below.